theniceboy/coc-flutter/README.md

 ![2019-10-07 23-31-40 2019-10-08 00_04_07](https://user-images.githubusercontent.com/5492542/66328510-58a6c480-e95f-11e9-95ca-0b4ed7c8e83f.gif)

 ## What is this?
-`coc-flutter-tools` if an active fork of [coc-flutter](https://github.com/iamcco/coc-flutter), that fixes bugs and adds new features.
+`coc-flutter-tools` is an active fork of [coc-flutter](https://github.com/iamcco/coc-flutter), that fixes bugs and adds new features.

 Big thanks to the author of `coc-flutter` [@iamcco](https://github.com/iamcco)